House Democrats Grill Betsy DeVos Over Denying Student Borrower Relief

 Questioning by Republicans on the committee, including Rep. Fred Keller of Pennsylvania, focused on the court case as the reason that borrower relief has been delayed.

-This week, DeVos came back with a new plan for partial relief, which would rely on publicly available income data.
-In the hearing today, DeVos defended the principle of providing "fair relief to all borrowers who actually have been harmed ... they would not be entitled to relief if they can't demonstrate they've been financially harmed."
+This week, DeVos came back with a new plan for partial relief that would rely on publicly available income data.
+In the hearing on Thursday, DeVos defended the principle of providing "fair relief to all borrowers who actually have been harmed. ...
+They would not be entitled to relief if they can't demonstrate they've been financially harmed."

-The secretary was defiant today in her opposition to existing regulation and the findings of her own department.
+The secretary was defiant on Thursday in her opposition to existing regulation and the findings of her own department.

 After taking office, DeVos had to sign off on thousands of borrower defense claims that had already been approved by the previous administration.
-As pointed out by Rep. Wilson in today's hearing, she added three words below her signature: "with extreme displeasure."
+As pointed out by Wilson during the hearing, she added three words below her signature: "with extreme displeasure."

-Today, DeVos said that the Obama administration had "weaponized borrower defense against schools that they didn't like."
-When asked directly, by Democrats Kim Schrier of Washington State and later by Andy Levin of Michigan, whether she believed Corinthian students had indeed been defrauded, the Secretary did not answer.
+On Thursday, DeVos said that the Obama administration had "weaponized borrower defense against schools that they didn't like."
+When asked directly, by Democrat Kim Schrier of Washington state and later by Democrat Andy Levin of Michigan, whether she believed Corinthian students had indeed been defrauded, the secretary did not answer.

 "People just laugh in my face"

-Note: A previous caption and earlier version of this story mistakenly said the hearing happened on Wednesday.
-It actually happened on Thursday, Dec.
-12, 2019.